markd2/RandomLearning/quickies.md

 = Array(repeating: 0, count: 23)

+// also this, but called after instantiation and doesn't have elements created .reserveCapacity(123)

     let sizeSum = sizes.reduce(0) { $0 + $1 }
     let sizeSum = sizes.reduce(into: 0) { $0 += $1 }